TengMCing/PhD/Thesis/03-chap3.html.md

 According to the residual plot assessment by the computer vision model, $\hat{D}$ exceeds $Q_{null}(0.95)$, warranting a rejection of $H_0$.
 Additionally, most of the bootstrapped fitted models will be rejected, indicating an misspecified model.
 However, both the RESET test and the Breusch-Pagan test yield $p$-values greater than 0.3, leading to a non-rejection of $H_0$.
 Only the Shapiro-Wilk test rejects the normality assumption with a small $p$-value.

 More importantly, the attention map in [@fig-dino-check]B clearly exhibits a "dinosaur" shape, strongly suggesting the prediction of the distance is based on human perceptible visual patterns.
 The computer vision model is also capable of capturing the contour or the outline of the embedded shape, just like human being reading residual plots.
-The principle component analysis in [@fig-dino-check]D also shows that the cluster of bootstrapped plots is at the corner of the cluster of null plots.
+The PCA in [@fig-dino-check]D also shows that the cluster of bootstrapped plots is at the corner of the cluster of null plots.

 More importantly, the attention map in [@fig-dino-check]B clearly exhibits a "dinosaur" shape, strongly suggesting that the distance prediction is based on human-perceptible visual patterns.
 The computer vision model effectively captures the contour or outline of the embedded shape, similar to how humans interpret residual plots.
-Additionally, the principal component analysis in [@fig-dino-check]D demonstrates that the cluster of bootstrapped plots is positioned at the corner of the cluster of null plots.
+Additionally, the PCA in [@fig-dino-check]D demonstrates that the cluster of bootstrapped plots is positioned at the corner of the cluster of null plots.

 In practice, without accessing the residual plot, it would be challenging to identify the artificial pattern of the residuals.
 Moreover, conducting a normality test for a fitted regression model is not always standard practice among analysts.
 Even when performed, violating the normality assumption is sometimes deemed acceptable, especially considering the application of quasi-maximum likelihood estimation in linear regression.
 This example underscores the importance of evaluating residual plots and highlights how the proposed computer vision model can facilitate this process.